-Unscrupulous car mechanics and disreputable repair shops are out there, sure, nobody would deny that.
+How many of us have Googled “car mechanic near me” with a feeling of cold dread, scrolling through dozens of online reviews in a desperate attempt to gauge an auto shop’s reliability.
+Finding an honest mechanic is one of life’s great quandaries — and one most of us will have to tackle at one point or another.
+Unscrupulous car mechanics and disreputable repair shops are out there.
 When the majority of your customers don’t know the difference between a piston and a rod, it’s easy to put things over on them.
-But it’s also just as likely that your mechanic isn’t trying to rip you off as much as they’re simply not up to speed on the newest and most sophisticated diagnostics tools to help identify what’s wrong with your car.
-Instead, they’re taking apart the entire engine and charging you for the extra hours.
+It’s also just as likely that your mechanic isn’t trying to actively rip you off but is behind the curve on the latest and most sophisticated diagnostics tools to help identify what’s wrong with your car.
+And that can mean spending hours on the clock, taking apart the entire engine to diagnose the problem.

-Still, most people agree that few things in life are as hard to find as a good mechanic.
-To help you do just that, Fatherly reached out to Amy Mattinat, owner of the award-winning auto repair shop Auto Craftsmen in Montpelier, Vermont, for her top tips to finding a reputable mechanic you’ll want to hold on to for life.
+Either way, it’s not easy to find a good, honest mechanic.
+To help you do just that, Fatherly reached out to Amy Mattinat, owner of the award-winning auto repair shop Auto Craftsmen in Montpelier, Vermont, for her top tips in finding a reputable mechanic you’ll want to hold on to for life.

 Make sure they’re rated.